AlonsoMtzG/AlonsoMtzG/README.md

 - :book: I'm studying Computer Technology Engineering at _Tecnológico de Monterrey_ in Guadalajara.
 - :hammer_and_wrench: I'm working on projects to gain experience and knowledge.
-- :iphone: I'm currently learning mobile application development for iOS in Swift in a course at the university
+- :iphone: I'm especially interested in Front End Development
 - :computer: I'm looking to collaborate in more projects to help, contribute and at the same time learn.